SilentAuroras/elegoo-smart-car/README.md

 ## Todo
+Below is a list of issues or features that are added as issues arise:
-- [ ] Start on battery power only
+- [x] Start on battery power only
+- [x] Implement backup functionality
-- [ ] Implement backup functionality
+- [ ] Fix clearDirection(), hitting backup too often
 - [ ] Better corner detection